GoSearchTeam/goSearch/README.md

 `AppIndexes` have `Index Trees`, which are `Radix Trees`.
 [Radix Trees](https://en.wikipedia.org/wiki/Radix_tree) allow for really fast prefix search.
 It is what enables us to have the `beginsWith()` search method, allowing search on the prefix of word.

 Each node in an `Index Tree` is a `List Item`.
-A `List Item` is a [Roaring Bitmap](https://roaringbitmap.org/) which is a high speed compressed bitmap.
-These bitmaps are of `uint64` giving us 1.844E19 possible documents to store on disk.
-It also allows us to efficiently perform array operations with a smaller footprint.
-These bitmaps represent the names of the documents on disk.
+A `List Item` is an `OrderedMap`. `OrderedMaps` are a combination of `Doubly Linked Lists` and `maps`, providing update operations in O(1) time, and iteration in O(n).
+Combined with the pre-sorting and pre-ranking this allows us to search very quickly.

 During this process we handle [Ranking and Sorting](#ranking-and-sorting).

 #### Ranking and Sorting

-Opening up a document to rank and sort is very expensive.
-In order to handle the ranking and sorting, we look at the frequency of a document as it appears in a search.
-The more times a document appears from the search of the `AppIndex`, the higher rank it obtains.
-We then take this stage 1 rank, and begin to open documents.
-Once the documents are open, we then take into account what information needs to be served back.
-If only certain fields of a document are requested, we filter out the rest of the fields before sending the data back.

 The way in which the data is stored and sorted is a proprietary modification of the `Pivoted Normalization Formula`.
 What gives GoSearch such speed and consistency is that **part of the algorithm for scoring and sorting a search result is done at index time**, meaning we have around half of the formula and sorting completed before a search result even comes in. **At search time we only have to perform a subset of the typical operations on a much smaller dataset as the documents are pre-sorted and partially pre-scored.**

+_The above section is intentionally kept simple._

 #### Why NoSQL Search?